SpeedPack

 🚲

-Bicycle transport requires proper disassembly and protection to avoid damage to the frame, wheels, and mechanisms during transit.
+Transporting a bicycle requires proper disassembly and protection to avoid damage to the frame, wheels and mechanisms during transport.

 1Disassembly before packing

-• Remove the pedals (left: turn clockwise, right: anti-clockwise).
+• Remove the pedals (left: unscrew clockwise, right: anticlockwise).

-• Remove the front wheel – release the quick-release lever or unscrew the axle.
+• Remove the front wheel – loosen the quick-release or unscrew the axle.

-• Turn the handlebars 90° and secure with tape – this reduces the overall size.
+• Turn the handlebars 90 degrees and secure with tape – this will reduce the overall size.

-• Wrap the frame with bubble wrap or foam – especially tubes and welds.
+• Wrap the frame in bubble wrap or foam – especially tubes and welds.

 • Protect derailleurs and brakes with cardboard or foam.

-• Wrap the chain with a cloth or film – this protects other parts from grease.
+• Wrap the chain in a cloth or film – protects other parts from getting dirty.

 • Protect frame corners with cardboard.